Chiragadve/LeetMentor/README.md

 **Your AI-Powered Algorithmic Companion for LeetCode.**

-LeetMentor is a Chrome Extension that integrates directly into the LeetCode interface to provide "Pedagogical Hints" rather than giving away the answer.
+LeetMentor is a browser Extension that integrates directly into the LeetCode interface to provide "Pedagogical Hints" rather than giving away the answer.
 It acts as a private tutor, analyzing your code logic and specific runtime errors to unblock you without spoiling the learning opportunity.

 ![LeetMentor Logo](logo.png)